Marumiya’s Classic Sukiyaki Furikake Rice Seasoning

 As I mentioned above, Furikake is usually sprinkled over hot steamed plain rice, and as a matter of fact, this is the most common usage of Furikake, but sometimes the dry flakes are used to add some flavor to noodles, vegetables, or bread.

 As an example of the uses, there is a toast recipe on the back of this product package.
 For those who are interested in this Sukiyaki Furikake, here is the English translation of the recipe.
 With this recipe, you can enjoy Cheese-Burger-like toast!

 |Mayonnaise||A proper amount|

-- Spread tomato ketchup and mayo over the bread, then place a slice of cheese on it
+- First, spread tomato ketchup and mayo over the bread, then place a slice of cheese on it

-- Bake the bread in an oven until the cheese melts
+- Toast the bread in an oven toaster until the cheese melts

-Lastly, according to the ingredient list, the Marumiya Sukiyaki Furikake seasoning consists of wheat flour, sugar, sesame seeds, soy sauce, beef, salt, hen’s egg, sweet red bean paste, lard, milk sugar, starch, vegetable protein, seaweed calcium, onion, processed soybeans, extracts (yeast, beef, chicken), mirin, flavor oil, margarine, rapeseed oil, soybean oil, dextrin, yeast, seasoned Nori (seaweed laver), milk, sukiyaki flavoring, miso, rice oil, spices, high-fructose corn syrup, chicken, yolk oil, chicken fat, starch syrup, and dextrose.
+Lastly, for those who are curious about the ingredients, here it is.
+According to the list, the Japanese rice seasoning, Marumiya Sukiyaki Furikake consists of wheat flour, sugar, sesame seeds, soy sauce, beef, salt, hen’s egg, sweet red bean paste, lard, milk sugar, starch, vegetable protein, seaweed calcium, onion, processed soybeans, extracts (yeast, beef, chicken), mirin, flavor oil, margarine, rapeseed oil, soybean oil, dextrin, yeast, seasoned Nori (seaweed laver), milk, sukiyaki flavoring, miso, rice oil, spices, high-fructose corn syrup, chicken, yolk oil, chicken fat, starch syrup, and dextrose.